 Improvements in anesthesia and technique, as well as better training of dentists, have resulted in speedier, less painful and more successful treatments when the soft tissue inside the teeth becomes infected.

-As a result, there has been a sharp increase in the number of root canal procedures done annually, from 3.1 million in 1950, to an estimated 23.5 million in 1987.
+As a result, there has been a sharp increase in the number of root canal procedures done annually by specialists, from 3.1 million in 1950, to an estimated 23.5 million in 1987.
 This, in turn, has meant that far more teeth are being saved, with a commensurate reduction in extractions and the need for costly bridgework or dentures.